geometalab/G4SE-Compass/docs/overview.rst

 .. figure:: images/architecture/deployment.png
     :width: 50%
-    :alt: map to buried treasure
+    :alt: Deployment Diagram on the SwitchEngine

     Deployment Diagram as currently in use (Switch Cloud Infrastructure)